gaze-abyss/GH-GLA/README.md

 > **Wang, H., Sun, F., Shi, Z., Yang, Y., Ding, Y., Zhang, T., ... & Zheng, S. (2025).
 A Forward Genetics Strategy for High‐Throughput Gene Identification via Precise Image‐Based Phenotyping of an Indexed EMS Mutant Library.
 Advanced Science, e14793.**

 ## about GH-GLA
-> If you have any questions, please feel free to leave a message
+> If you have any questions, please feel free to leave a message.